i

 Myanmar and Bangladesh Cyclone

-Cyclone Mocha has had a devastating impact on the lives of millions of vulnerable refugees in Bangladesh and Myanmar.
+Cyclone Mocha had a devastating impact on the lives of millions of vulnerable refugees in Bangladesh and Myanmar.

-What is the impact of Cyclone Mocha?
+What was the impact of Cyclone Mocha?

 • 400,000 people were evacuated from the cyclone's path.